aivarsoo/aivarsoo.github.io/dsac.md

 ## Experiments

-While the derivation may seem plausible, the proof is always in the pudding or [rather in eating it](https://en.wiktionary.org/wiki/the_proof_of_the_pudding_is_in_the_eating#:~:text=The%20current%20phrasing%20is%20generally,you%20fry%20the%20eggs%E2%80%9D).
+While the derivation may seem plausible, the proof is always in the pudding or rather in eating it.
 Therefore, I conducted some experiments.

 ### Experiments with Ray RLlib Library

 ![D-SAC cart-pole](assets/images/dsac/sac_cartpole.png){: width="100%" height="100%" }{: style="float: left"}

 I first tried Ray Library and its implementation of SAC.
 The Ray implementation of the algorithm uses only one Q-function for policy updates, but two functions are used in the Q-function estimation.
-This choice was a bit confusing to me and therefore I implemented a version of [RED-Q](https://openreview.net/pdf?id=AY8zfZm0tDd) to make sure that the target entropy is an issue and not other design choices.
+This choice was a bit confusing to me and therefore I implemented a version of RED-Q by [Chen et al 2022](#RED-Q) to make sure that the target entropy is an issue and not other design choices.
 RED-Q uses an ensemble of functions to estimate the Q function and update the policy.

 I then experimented with the Cart-Pole environment and the implementations of SAC and RED-Q. I set the target entropy to $0.11$, which corresponds to $\varepsilon=0.95$.
-The results in the figure to the left clearly indicate that setting the target entropy according to the proposed formula is better than the approach initially proposed by [Christodoulou](https://arxiv.org/pdf/1910.07207.pdf).
+The results in the figure to the left clearly indicate that setting the target entropy according to the proposed formula is better than the approach initially proposed by [Christodoulou 2019](#DSAC).
 This also may be surprising that the standard formula didn't perform well in such a simple environment.
 However, considering that the target entropy is close to the entropy of the uniform distribution, it seems that the algorithm struggles to find "good" actions in this simple case.

 Experiments on Atari environments were not very successful, however, this is because additional features needed to be implemented.
-This was the reason to move to [Tianshou](https://github.com/thu-ml/tianshou) library, where these features were implemented.
+This was the reason to move to [Tianshou](#Tianshou) library, where these features were implemented.

 ### Experiments with Tianshou Library

-[Tianshou](https://github.com/thu-ml/tianshou) is an RL library from Tencent and recently was used as a base to [revisit](https://github.com/coldsummerday/Revisiting-Discrete-SAC?tab=readme-ov-file) and improve [discrete Soft-actor-critic algorithm](https://arxiv.org/abs/2209.10081).
-[Zhou et al](https://arxiv.org/abs/2209.10081) made two improvements to the algorithm: penalize entropy and double average Q-learning with Q-function clipping.
+Tianshou is an RL library from Tencent and recently was used as a base to [revisit](https://github.com/coldsummerday/Revisiting-Discrete-SAC?tab=readme-ov-file) and improve discrete Soft-actor-critic algorithm by [Christodoulou et al 2019](#DSAC).
+[Zhou et al 2022](#Revisiting-DSAC) made two improvements to the algorithm: penalize entropy and double average Q-learning with Q-function clipping.

 ![D-SAC pong](assets/images/dsac/pong.png){: width="43%" height="43%" }{: style="float: left"}
 ![D-SAC pong](assets/images/dsac/pong_alpha_lr.png){: width="57%" height="57%" }{: style="float: left"}

 I start with the environment Pong and use the same parameters.
 I used the standard parameters, three seeds, and chose $\varepsilon = 0.95$, which leads to the target entropy equal to $0.28$.
-Note that [Zhou et al](https://arxiv.org/abs/2209.10081) used a constant $\alpha$ without automatic entropy tuning.
+Note that [Zhou et al 2022](#Revisiting-DSAC) used a constant $\alpha$ without automatic entropy tuning.
 Their results are competitive due to a careful choice of $\alpha$ and the adjustments they made.
 However, automatic entropy tuning outperforms the tuned version in this case.
 It is also visible that the variance is lowered with automatic entropy tuning.
 The learning speed of the return can be adjusted by using different learning rates for the parameter $\alpha$.
 I set it to $10^{-5}$ to allow the algorithm to explore at the beginning of the learning process as $\alpha$ approaches zero fairly fast with $10^{-4}$, for example.